andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

+- Implement fog
+ - Let Blinn-Phong fragment shader only receive lights that are turned on
+ - This way we do not need to perform the conditional on the GPU, which is a performance issue
 - Implement CSM
 - Write own FBX loader, convert all models to FBX and keep Assimp-based loader as legacy
 - Use Pimpl for SceneRenderer (lots of annoying dependencies and forward-declarations)